Australia in 2025: What Changed?

 Safety concerns reinforce why understanding where change is happening, and who feels it most, matters deeply.
 And again - though this is a national trend, it’s playing out differently in different places, with several hotspots.

 The Takeaway: understanding how your workforce, your market or your community is feeling is critical to landing your message.
-Check in on perceptions of safety before you kick off 2026!
+Check in on perceptions of safety before you kick off your plans for this year.

 3. Fast growth makes planning harder.